TBLabFJD/PriorR/README.md

    |-- Samples
    |-- Diff
 </pre>
-- Samples: contains samples to analyse in pvm.txt format (see required files).
+- Samples: contains samples to analyse in pvm.txt format (see example).
-- Diff: contains diff files that indicate which variants are in the vcf commercial and which are not (see required files).
+- Diff: contains diff files that indicate which variants are in the vcf commercial and which are not (see example).

 Windows system: